alwaysdata/documentation/content/e-mails/use-sieve-scripts/index.en.md

 }
 ```

-### Use headers in variables for automatic reponses
+### Use headers in variables for automatic responses

 ```
 require ["variables", "vacation"];